axtk/react-store/README.md

     useEffect(() => {
         // Fetching and pushing async data to itemStore.
         // ... itemStore.set(id, {data, loading: false});
+        // If the request completes after the component has unmounted
+        // the fetched data will be safely put into the store to be
+        // reused when/if the component remounts.
     }, [itemStore]);

     let {data, loading} = itemStore.get(id);